 When observing the world I imagine it as an abstract.
 When I create art, visual parallels of my experience occur in my work.

-My work is abstract with subtle imagery of the environment, nature vs. the city, and the manmade.
+My work is abstract with subtle imagery of the environment, nature vs. the manmade.

-I work in painting, drawing, hybrid traditional/digital prints, and photo.
-I create paintings and drawings in traditional media.
-I appreciate them as they are, then transform some drawings, paintings, parts of paintings and drawings, remnants, and residue with digital media and photo.
-In addition I photograph landscapes and parts of landscapes.
-Most are edited with digital paint or combined into a photomontage.
+I work in painting and hybrid traditional/digital prints.
+I create paintings in traditional media.
+I appreciate them as they are, then transform some paintings, parts of paintings, remnants, and residue with digital media.
 It is an ongoing conversation between my art in different media.

 My titles have transformed through time.
 They did come from digital file names when I photographed my work.
 I liked the way these file names conceptually related to vision and were also abstract.
 Recently I have found the need to give them more specific titles in addition to give a further entrance into my work.
-I have also used a few Hawaiian tiltles.
+I have also used a few tiltles translated into Hawaiian.

 I have also been inspired by the recent exhibition Animals in Japanese Art at the Honolulu Museum.
 I like the way animals are depicted as metaphors for human behavior and relationships with the environment.